Dimasa Kingdom

 The Dimasa Kingdom also known as Kachari kingdom was a late medieval/early modern kingdom in Assam, Northeast India ruled by Dimasa kings.
 The Dimasa kingdom and others (Kamata, Chutiya) that developed in the wake of the Kamarupa kingdom were examples of new states that emerged from indigenous communities in medieval Assam as a result of socio-political transformations in these communities.
+The kingdom's agrarian base included settled wet-rice cultivation in the fertile riverine tracts of central and eastern Assam.
+(Note: Kachari communities are described as growing rice in paddy fields and using embankments and channels to manage water for paddy cultivation, and Guha notes that the Tai names for the Dimasa and Chutia peoples lacked the prefix Kha, probably because they were neither stateless nor exclusively dependent on shifting cultivation.)
 The British finally annexed the kingdom: the plains in 1832 and the hills in 1834.
 This kingdom gave its name to undivided Cachar district of colonial Assam.
-And after independence the undivided Cachar district was split into three districts in Assam: Dima Hasao district (formerly North Cachar Hills), Cachar district, Hailakandi district.
+After independence, the undivided Cachar district was split into three districts in Assam: Dima Hasao district (formerly North Cachar Hills), Cachar district, Hailakandi district.
 The Ahom Buranjis called this kingdom Timisa.

 In the 18th century, a divine Hindu origin was constructed for the rulers of the Kachari kingdom and it was named Hidimba, and the kings as Hidimbesvar.
 The name Hiḍimbā continued to be used in the official records when the East India Company took over the administration of Cachar.

-Origins
+Traditions

 The origin of the Dimasa Kingdom is not clear.
-According to tradition, the Dimasa had their domain in Kamarupa and their king belonged to a lineage called Ha-tsung-tsa or Ha-cheng-sa, a name first mentioned in a coin from 1520.
-Some of them had to leave due to a political turmoil and while crossing the Brahmaputra some of them were swept away—therefore, they are called Dimasa ("Son-of-the-big-river").
-The similarity in Dimasa traditions and religious beliefs with those of the Chutiya kingdom supports this tradition of initial unity and then divergence.
-Linguistic studies too point to a close association between the Dimasa language and the Moran language that was alive till the beginning of the 20th-century, suggesting that the Dimasa kingdom had an eastern Assam presence before the advent of the Ahoms.
+According to tradition, the Dimasa had their domain in Kamarupa and their king belonged to a lineage called Ha-tsung-tsa or Ha-chem-sa, a name first mentioned in a coin from 1520.
+Some of them had to leave due to a political turmoil, and while crossing the Brahmaputra some of them were swept away—therefore, they are called Dimasa ("Son-of-the-big-river").
+The similarity in Dimasa traditions and religious beliefs with those of the Chutia kingdom supports this tradition of initial unity and then divergence.
+Linguistic studies too point to a close association between the Dimasa language and the Moran language that was alive till the beginning of the 20th-century, suggesting that the Dimasa people had an eastern Assam presence before the advent of the Ahoms.
 The eastern Assam origin of the Dimasas is further reinforced by the tradition of the tutelary goddess Kecaikhati whose primary shrine was around Sadiya; the tribal goddess common to many Kachari peoples: as the Rabhas, Morans, Tiwas, Koch, Chutias, etc.

-Dimapur was the capital of the Kachari kingdom during the 10th-13th century CE.

-According to legend Hachengsa (or Hasengcha) was an extraordinary boy brought up by a tiger and a tigress in a forest near Dimapur who replaced the existing king following divine oracles; which likely indicates the emergence of a strong military leader able to consolidate power.
-Subsequently, the Hasengcha Sengfang (clan) emerged and beginning with Khorapha (1520 in Dimapur), the Dimasa kings continued to draw lineage from Hachengcha in Maibong and Khaspur till the 19th century.
+According to legend, Hachengsa (or Hatsengtsa) was an extraordinary boy brought up by a tiger and a tigress in a forest near Dimapur who replaced the existing king following divine oracles, which likely indicates the emergence of a strong military leader able to consolidate power.
+Subsequently, the Hachengsa Sengfang (clan) emerged and beginning with Khorapha (1520 in Dimapur), the Dimasa kings continued to draw lineage from Hachengcha in Maibong and Khaspur till the 19th century.